coseal/aslib_data/PREMARSHALLING-ASTAR-2013/readme.txt

 We also provide test data with an identical naming scheme (see _test).

-The features for the pre-marshalling problem are all extremely easy and fast to compute, thus the feature_costs.arff file has been omitted, as it would be time 0 for every feature (regardless of using original, iteration 1 or iteration 2 features)
+The features for the pre-marshalling problem are all extremely easy and fast to compute, thus the feature_costs.arff file has been omitted, as it would be time 0 for every feature (regardless of using original, iteration 1 or iteration 2 features).

+The feature computation code is available at https://bitbucket.org/eusorpb/cpmp-as